 The Zonta Club of Perth is a member of Zonta International.
-On 8th November 1919, Zonta International was founded and this year celebrates its centenary.
+Zonta International was founded on 8th November 1919 and in 1972, the Zonta Club of Perth became the first club in Western Australia.
 Zontians believe that women’s rights are human rights.
 We say ‘yes’ to gender equality and ‘no’ to violence against women.

 Zonta International is a human rights organisation.
 Our club works at a local, district and international level to end violence against women and empower women and girls worldwide through activities such as the Zonta Says No to Violence Against Women advocacy campaign, service projects and awards.